-The proposed dual credit program will serve the mandate from Texas state congressional leaders and meet a unique need in our service area.
-The program targets high school students who have an interest in acquiring college credit while pursuing a high school diploma.
-Not only will the successful completion of dual credit courses reduce the time to complete a college degree and cost of higher education, this program also provides an avenue for students who desire workforce training to forge a road to apprenticeship opportunities in the skilled trades.
+The proposed program will offer college classes at a lowered cost and meet a need in our service area.
+The program targets high school students who have an interest in acquiring an associate degree while pursuing a high school diploma.
+Not only will successful completion of the program reduce the time to complete a college degree and cost of higher education, this program also starts student on their path in an environment where they have added support systems in place.

-Instructional delivery will be accomplished through online instruction offered at the high school.
+Instructional delivery will be accomplished through a combination of face-to-face and fully online instruction offered at the high school campus.